-ELEE 252.
+- ELEE 252.
 DIGITAL CIRCUITS LABORATORY.
 A laboratory course intended to acquaint the student with hardware and software tools used for the design and implementation of digital circuits.
 A variety of digital design techniques are investigated, including gate-level circuits, programmable FPGA devices, and hardware definition languages (VHDL).
 CAD software, a hardware target system, and lab equipment are used to design, simulate, program, and verify the operation of digital circuits.
 Computers are used to design and simulate circuits and to program digital devices to implement those designs.
 Corequisite: Electrical Engineering 204.
-Spring semester only, one hour.

-ELEE 260.
+Spring semester only, one hour. - ELEE 260.
 INDEPENDENT STUDY.
-Individual study of specialized topics in Electrical Engineering.
-Sophomore standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+Individual study of specialized topics in electrical engineering.
+Sophomore standing, permission of the department chair, and a faculty sponsor are required.

-ELEE 270.
+Semester course, one, two or three hours. - ELEE 270.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Electrical Engineering.
-Sophomore standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in electrical engineering.
+Sophomore standing, permission of the department chair, and a faculty sponsor are required.

-ELEE 301.
+Semester course, one, two or three hours. - ELEE 301.
 ELECTRONICS I. A study of semiconductor device characteristics, diodes, bipolar junction transistors (BJTs), field-effect transistors (FETs), BJT and FET amplifier circuits, bias stability, and DC power supplies.
 Prerequisites: Electrical Engineering 201 and Mathematics 262.
+Corequisite: Electrical Engineering 351.

-ELEE 302.
+Fall semester only, three hours. - ELEE 302.
 ELECTRONICS II.
 A study of the frequency response characteristics of transistor amplifiers, integrated-circuit operational amplifiers, fundamentals of feedback and stability, oscillators, active filters, quasi-linear circuits, pulsed waveforms and timing circuits.
-Prerequisites: Electrical Engineering 301.
-Spring semester only, three hours.
+Prerequisite: Electrical Engineering 301.
+Corequisites: Electrical Engineering 303 and 352.

-ELEE 303.
+- ELEE 303.
 ELECTRICAL MACHINES.
 Theories of transformers, DC machines, induction motors, synchronous motors and generators, stepping motors, and single-phase motors are developed and applications are explored.
 Prerequisite: Electrical Engineering 202.
-Fall semester only, three hours.
+Corequisites: Electrical Engineering 302 and 352.

-ELEE 304.
+Fall semester only, three hours. - ELEE 304.
 ELECTROMAGNETIC THEORY.
 Fundamentals of electromagnetic theory, including static electric fields; dielectrics; energy and forces in the electric field; magnetic fields in free space and in magnetic materials; time-varying fields; and Maxwell's equations with applications.
 Computer techniques are used to solve a problem involving Laplace's Equation.
 Prerequisite: Mathematics 262.
-Spring semester only, three hours.

-ELEE 306.
+Spring semester only, three hours. - ELEE 306.
 DESIGN OF DIGITAL SYSTEMS.
 A study of semiconductor devices and their use in digital integrated circuits.
 Characteristics of semiconductor devices will be explored followed by an investigation of their application to the design of digital logic circuits and systems.
-Prerequisite: Electrical Engineering 204 and 301.
-Spring semester only, three hours.
+Prerequisite: Electrical Engineering 204.

-ELEE 310.
+Semester course, three hours. - ELEE 310.
 MICROCONTROLLERS WITH ROBOTIC APPLICATIONS.
 An introduction to the skills required to design and program systems that incorporate embedded microprocessors or microcontrollers.
 Topics include microprocessor circuitry and architecture, programming using assembly and higher-level languages, and interfacing the microprocessor with external devices.
 Three lectures and one lab per week.
 Prerequisites: Electrical Engineering 201 or 210, and Electrical Engineering 204.
-Spring semester only, three hours.

-ELEE 321.
+Spring semester only, three hours. - ELEE 321.
 SIGNAL ANALYSIS.
 The mathematical representation of continuous and discrete systems including Fourier Series and transforms; Laplace transforms; z-transforms; continuous and discrete convolution; and digital computer techniques such as FFT's and digital filtering.
-Prerequisite: Electrical Engineering 201; Corequisite: Mathematics 262.
-Semester course, three hours.
+Prerequisite: Electrical Engineering 201.
+Corequisite: Mathematics 262.